textadventures/quest/docs/source_code.md

 ### Download

 Quest can be downloaded from Github.
 Go to this address and over on the right is a "Clone or download" button.
-Download the ZIP and unpack it somewhere convenient (or even better, if you have GitHub desktop installed, use that to download it).
+Download the ZIP and unpack it somewhere convenient (or even better, if you have GitHub desktop installed, use that to Clone it).

 [https://github.com/textadventures/quest](https://github.com/textadventures/quest)